-As the structure of primary funds significantly changes in favour of non-current liabilities, the Bank reassessed its original intention to hold certain debt securities in the available for sale portfolio and reclassified these securities in 2011 to held-to-maturity securities at the fair value of EUR 184 147 thousand (see Note 8).
+As the structure of primary funds significantly changed in favour of non-current liabilities, the Bank reassessed its original intention to hold certain debt securities in the available-for-sale portfolio and reclassified these securities in 2011 to held-to-maturity securities at the fair value of EUR 184 147 thousand (see Note 8).

-As at 31 December 2011, the Bank's portfolio of securities held to maturity included bank state bonds domestic at amortised cost of EUR 1 954 thousand provided to the NBS as collateral to a local bank.
+As at 31 December 2012, the Bank's portfolio of held-to-maturity securities included bank state bonds domestic at amortised cost of EUR 1 957 thousand (2011: EUR 1 954 thousand) provided to the NBS as collateral to a local bank.